top of page

 As we continue to face the complexities of leadership today, integrating sports psychology techniques provides a unique advantage.
 The journey toward becoming an effective leader emphasizes not only strategic skills but also mental mastery.
 Embrace these principles, and you will see a transformative impact on your leadership style, fostering a vibrant environment for growth and success for both you and your team.

-AJ’s Notebook provides general information and discussions on topics related to performance, lifestyle medicine, and overall wellbeing.
-The content shared here, or in any linked materials, is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-While every effort is made to ensure the accuracy of the information presented, no guarantees are made regarding its completeness, accuracy, or reliability.
-If you or someone you know has a medical concern, please consult with a qualified healthcare professional.
-Never disregard or delay seeking professional medical advice based on information you have read in AJ’s Notebook or any linked materials.
-If you are experiencing a medical emergency, contact your healthcare provider or emergency services immediately.
-Always seek the advice of a licensed healthcare provider for any questions regarding your health or wellbeing.
-AnJenette Afridi is not a licensed medical physician.
-However, she is a highly accomplished keynote speaker and performance consultant with decades of expertise.
-AJ holds a Master’s degree in Sport Psychology (MA) 1997 and is earning a Doctor of Psychology (PsyD) doctorate 2020-present, bringing a unique blend of academic rigor and practical experience to her work.
+AJ's PlayBook confidently delivers comprehensive information and engaging discussions on performance medicine, lifestyle medicine, sport psychology, behavioral science, and overall wellbeing.
+This content, along with any linked materials, is intended solely for informational purposes and should not replace professional medical advice, diagnosis, or treatment.
+We diligently strive to ensure the information's accuracy but cannot guarantee its completeness, accuracy, or reliability.
+For any medical concerns, consult a qualified healthcare professional.
+Never ignore or postpone seeking professional medical advice due to information from AJ's PlayBook or linked materials.
+In a medical emergency, contact your healthcare provider or emergency services immediately.
+AnJenette Afridi is not a medical physician MD.
+She is a professional speaker and performance medicine consultant with decades of experience.
+AJ holds a Master's Degree in Sport Psychology (MA) in 1997, postgraduate education in Lifestyle Medicine from Harvard Medical School, and a Doctor of Psychology (PsyD) candidacy in Behavioral Science (2020-).
+AJ's educational background combines extensive academic training with practical expertise in performance medicine.

 bottom of page